 The value of investments and income from them may go down and you may not get back the original amount invested.
 Past performance is not a reliable indicator of future performance.

-Tax planning is not regulated by the Financial Conduct Authority.
+Tax planning and will writing is not regulated by the Financial Conduct Authority.

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice and the Finance Bill 2017 draft clauses as at 9 January 2017...
+This publication represents our understanding of law and HM Revenue & Customs practice as at 17 September 2015.